google_counter

 In January 2024, Daria Rogers was diagnosed with GBM.
 Together with her husband Maurice, they actively sought alternative brain cancer treatments – eventually discovering therapy with dendritic cells in Germany.
 Their decision to start treatment abroad led to remarkable results just three months after therapy.

-Actually, Daria's tumor was successfully removed surgically, but that still was glioblastoma type 4.
+Actually, Daria's tumor was successfully removed surgically, but it was still a glioblastoma stage 4.
 Doctors in Ireland gave her the standard prognosis of 12-15 months to live.
-That is why Maurice researched international options – and found treatment with dendritic cells in Germany through Booking Health's medical tourism service.
+That is why Maurice researched international options – and found glioblastoma treatment with dendritic cells in Germany through Booking Health's medical tourism service.

 The couple travelled to Germany just three weeks after Daria's surgery.
-That was essential: prof. Gansauge emphasizes that earlier intervention better stimulates immune system.
-Daria underwent the dendritic cell procedure and what followed exceeded their expectations.
+That was essential: Prof. Gansauge emphasizes that earlier intervention better stimulates the immune system.
+It was then that Daria underwent treatment with dendritic cell therapy.
+Brain tumors in Germany are treated in specialist centres where such immunotherapeutic approaches are combined with standard therapies.
+Daria underwent the dendritic cell procedure, and what followed exceeded their expectations.

 Daria tolerated her subsequent chemotherapy and radiation treatments remarkably well, maintaining energy levels throughout the demanding regimen.
 "I had energy to go to the clinic 5 days a week and actually tolerate the treatment without any major side effects," she recalls.
 Most significantly, her three-month post-treatment MRI scan showed complete clearance of cancer cells – an outcome rarely seen with standard treatments alone.